Malefic Traditional

 [T]he shift at the nymphaeum away from inscribed text as the effective cursing mode in favour of alternatives seems suggestive in the wider context of the long retreat both from public epigraphic culture (except at the level of the administration) and from personal literacy.

-Which is to say that the option for individuals to execute their own curse texts was slowly dying out, and even the ability to employ a professional to do so seems also to have dwindled toward the end of the site’s use.
-Still, there seemed to be other options, as there were lead sheets that only contained images or charakteres—magical writing resembling letterforms.
+Which is to say the option for individuals to execute their own curse texts was slowly dying out, and even the ability to employ a professional to do so seems also to have dwindled toward the end of the site’s use.
+Still, there seemed to be other options, as there were lead sheets only containing images or charakteres—magical writing resembling letterforms.

 However, two of the lamps each contained a coin, providing a smoking gun for my theory.
 Lamps are offered with defixio wicks, lamps are offered with coins, coins are substitute defixiones: QED.
-So consider the old gods of the netherworld you are contacting the next time you pitch a penny into a wishing well.
+(Update: at least at Bath, there may have been an earlier Celtic practice of deposition of coins) So consider the old gods of the netherworld you are contacting the next time you pitch a penny into a wishing well.

 Part 3: Sympathy for Sauron